software-architecture-20tn/chat-app-backend/docs/install.md

 - [pyenv](https://github.com/pyenv/pyenv#installation)
 - [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)

-After installation, you may need to add some lines to you `.bashrc` or `.zshrc` file.
+After installation, you may need to add some lines to your `.bashrc` or `.zshrc` file.
 Check [this section](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv) for more details.

 ## Virtual environment & dependencies setup
 ### Setup virtual environment